 Eligible projects will be assessed against the following criteria to determine the successful applicants:

-- Clearly sets out the focus of the project on climate action and outlines positive and realistic outcomes
+- Clearly sets out the focus of the project on gender equality and or women’s empowerment and outlines positive and realistic outcomes

 - Activities map out a clear project plan, are related to identified outcomes, and are set to a realistic timeframe

-- Demonstrates engagement with the relevant community and encourages inclusion and diversity
+- Demonstrates engagement with the relevant community, includes inclusive consultation, and encourages participation

-- Sustainability of the project is addressed, outlining how the project will continue to positively impact the community beyond implementation
+- Outlines adequate sustainability measures, including how the project will continue to positively impact the community beyond implementation

 What types of risk should I be addressing?